billdaff/site_notifications/README.md

   - Location field allows you to select specific pages, or nodes, to add the notification to.
   - Position field allows you to select what area of the page you want the notification to appear on.
   - Full Length checkbox will stretch the notification across the width of the browser.
+  - Save As (Moderation State) field will determine if the notification should be published or not.
+It will need to be 'Published" for it to show.
 # Requirements
 This module requires the following module:
 [Content Moderation](https://www.drupal.org/docs/8/core/modules/content-moderation/overview) Provided in Drupal Core.